getify/You-Dont-Know-JS/up & going/ch2.md

 obj["c"];	// true
 ```

 Properties can either be accessed with "dot notation" `obj.a` or "bracket notation" `obj["a"]`.
 Dot notation is shorter and generally easier to read, and is thus preferred.
 Bracket notation is useful if you have a property name that has special characters in it, like `obj["hello world!"]` -- such properties are often referred to as *keys* when accessed via bracket notation.
+The `[ ]` notation requires either a variable (explained next) or a `string` *literal* (which needs to be wrapped in `" .. "` or `' .. '`).

-Of course, bracket notation is also required if you want to access a property/key but the name is stored in another variable, such as:
+Of course, bracket notation is also useful if you want to access a property/key but the name is stored in another variable, such as:

 ```js
 var obj = {